 As mentioned, stretching is one of the best ways to improve flexibility.
 This can be especially helpful for people who have been injured or have suffered from chronic pain and are looking to get back into physical activity.

 Stretching also helps those who cannot participate in physical activity because they cannot move as far as they want due to a disability or injury.
 In this situation, assisted stretching can be an excellent way to maintain their range of motion while avoiding further damage or injury.

-In addition to improving your range of motion, stretching helps you feel more relaxed and less stressed out after a hard day at work or school because it causes mild euphoria in the brain that acts as a natural sedative without any side effects!
+In addition to improving your range of motion, stretching helps you feel more relaxed and less stressed after a hard day at work or school.
+It causes mild euphoria in the brain, acting as a natural sedative without any side effects!